 The invention of the internet has made so many services easier and better for the consumer: online banking instead of having to go to the bank and writing email instead of written letters are just two ways the internet has improved services that already existed.
 These online services save you time, money, and they can save the businesses themselves time and money.
 However, there are some online services that just aren’t as good as the real thing.
 One such service in the fitness industry is online personal training.
 Even though you can find online personal training programs run by fitness magazines and other fitness professionals pretty easily and for very little money, they may not be the best option for you.

 One thing you’re never going to get from an online personal training service is accountability.
-Sure, you’ll get an email once a week or more “checking in” on you, but there’s no one there making sure you’re getting in your workout each day.
+Sure, you’ll get an email once per week or more “checking in” on you, but there’s no one there making sure you’re getting in your workout each day.
 One of the number one reasons we hear people wanting to train with us is just to have someone make them accountable to work out that day.
 An email asking if you’ve worked out that day may not be enough for you to get into the gym that day.
+Do you think getting an email would be as effective as having your own personal trainer in Philadelphia?

 Fitness Assessments and Evaluations